-Cape Wrath is a large peninsula of the stormlands that juts out into the narrow sea, bordered to the north by Shipbreaker Bay, to the east by Estermont in the narrow sea, and to the south by the Sea of Dorne.
+Cape Wrath, or the Cape of Wrath, is a large peninsula of the stormlands that juts out into the narrow sea, bordered to the north by Shipbreaker Bay, to the east by Estermont in the narrow sea, and to the south by the Sea of Dorne.

 Cape Wrath is dominated by the rainwood, which includes Mistwood in the south of the forest and Rain House at its eastern edge.
 South of the forest is a broad plain.
 The prosperous Weeping Town sits along the southern shore of Cape Wrath, as do numerous villages.
 The western edge of the peninsula is mountainous and includes Stonehelm in the Red Watch, Crow's Nest, and Griffin's Roost.
 Houses Brownhill and Seaworth have also held lands on Cape Wrath.
 Although it is rainy, the peninsula is fertile enough.